unstoppabledomains/dev-docs/reseller/reseller-integration-guides/redirect-url-payments.md

 ```

 :::info
 In JavaScript, hmac signatures can be created using the crypto-js library.
-Similar cryptography libraries can be used for other languages.&#x20;
+Similar cryptography libraries can be used for other languages.
 :::

 ### Example Request